korupso/OVinder/documents/break-reports.md

 I did not forget my break, due to my alarm reminding me.

 ## 27.07.2020
 I made a short lunch break today, since I wanted to continue working on the program.

+## 28.07.2020
+I did not spend a lot of time on my break today, since it was raining and as soon as I got back into my room, I started working again.